A complete guide to HubSpot’s Breeze custom assistants

 Frequently asked questions

-Breeze Custom Assistants are specialized AI agents that you can build and train for specific tasks and workflows within your company.
+Breeze custom assistants are specialized AI agents that you can build and train for specific tasks and workflows within your company.
 They act as dedicated experts, leveraging your HubSpot CRM data and knowledge to assist with various business functions.

 You build them using Breeze Studio's no-code editor, where you can define their personality with custom prompts, set welcome messages, and manage user permissions.
 They learn from your HubSpot CRM records, uploaded Knowledge Vaults, and optional web browsing.

-You cannot purchase Breeze Custom Assistants as a standalone product.
-They are bundled into HubSpot’s larger platform subscriptions, requiring you to be a customer of Marketing Hub, Sales Hub, Service Hub, Data Hub, or Content Hub at a Starter, Professional, or Enterprise tier.
+Breeze custom assistants are included within HubSpot’s comprehensive platform subscriptions.
+They are available for customers of Marketing Hub, Sales Hub, Service Hub, Data Hub, or Content Hub at the Starter, Professional, or Enterprise tiers.

 Sales teams can use them for account planning and prospect research, marketing teams for content generation and market research, and service/operations teams for tasks like compliance checks, new hire onboarding, and basic customer support.